y21/wiimmfi-api/README.md

 > Format: JSON

 #### Warning
-This may not work for every user that has weird characters in it.
+This may not work for every user that has weird characters in it; most likely hacked mii names.

 Parameters: